DataDog/hiring-engineers/answers.md

 ```
   ###  Task 2: Any metric from the Integration on your Database with the anomaly function applied.

-  I took a look into the [Datadog Miscellaneous Functions](https://docs.datadoghq.com/graphing/miscellaneous/functions/) for functions and [Datadog Algorithms](https://docs.datadoghq.com/dashboards/functions/algorithms/) and [Datadog Anomaly](https://docs.datadoghq.com/monitors/monitor_types/anomaly/#anomaly-detection-algorithms) for anomalies.
+  I took a look into the [Datadog Miscellaneous Functions](https://docs.datadoghq.com/graphing/miscellaneous/functions/) for functions, [Datadog Algorithms](https://docs.datadoghq.com/dashboards/functions/algorithms/) and [Datadog Anomaly](https://docs.datadoghq.com/monitors/monitor_types/anomaly/#anomaly-detection-algorithms) for anomalies.

-An example I found was  anomalies(METRIC_NAME>{*}, '<ALGORITHM>', <BOUNDS>) and it is what I need, so I chose the Mysql.performance.com for the metric name, for algorithm I used basic as there is no seasonal repeating, and 1 for bounds.
+An example I found for anomalies was the following: (METRIC_NAME>{*}, '<ALGORITHM>', <BOUNDS>) and it is what I needed, so I chose the "Mysql.performance.com" for the metric name, "basic" for algorithm (as there is no seasonal repeating), and "1" for bounds.
 ```
- {

    "definition": {
         "events": [],
         "requests": [